mapbox/mapbox-navigation-android/README.md

 0. Make sure you have Node and npm installed on your computer.
 1. `cd ./format-script && npm ci`
 2. `node ./scripts/format {version} {flavor}` where `version` is an existing version of docs in this repo (ex: `1.0.2`) and `flavor` is one of "ui" or "core".

+## Versions

+Most versions prior to 1.0.0 are comprised of two main packages: `core` and `ui`.
+There are corresponding directories in this branch for storing docs for those two packages.
+Starting with 1.0.0, Mapbox Navigation Android is published as a single package, stored in the `navigation` directory.